-The phrase “coronavirus hype bubble” refers to misinformation and hyperbole about the novel coronavirus.
-The virus is not a hoax.
-It is mild for most people, but it can cause serious disease in certain populations, particularly the elderly.
+The phrase "coronavirus hype bubble" refers to misinformation and hyperbole about the novel coronavirus.
+The virus is not a hoax, but it's not anywhere nearly as bad as you've been led to believe.
+It is mild for most, but it can cause serious disease in a miniscule portion of people, particularly the elderly.

 Early in the Spring, it seemed that some of the response to the new SARS-CoV-2 coronavirus was not based on evidence.
 And I think many of us in the technology world thought the same thing.

 When you work in IT for a long time, you develop a sixth sense for when things just don't add up.
 Having to make decisions based on data—and then being held responsible for those decisions—tends to sharpen one's critical thinking skills.
 More to the point, IT work entails technology, engineering, and math, and these are the same skills required to analyze and understand the data regarding the novel coronavirus.

 One thing you learn from troubleshooting is that you need the right data.
 When a user is dealing with a problem, they may offer a lot of facts that may or may not be relevant to the issue at hand.
 As an IT professional, your job is to determine what data is relevant.
 When it comes to the virus, there are only two metrics that matter: